Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 But when she is reunited with her childhood friend she must make a choice.
 Does she take a stand or follow the queen.

 This book is like a dystopian and queer phantom of the opera.
-The world building is so unique.
-It's full of strong willed women wearing beautiful ball gowns taking down evil.
-It's a dark fantasy where girls take down their enemies while wearing beautiful pink ballgowns.
+The world building is unique.
+Full of strong willed women wearing beautiful ball gowns taking down evil.
+In this dark fantasy girls take down their enemies while wearing beautiful pink ballgowns.Â

-It also has one of the most unique magic systems with singing as a vehicle for magic.
-It was really well developed.
-And the magic system and well developed characters really hook you into this story.
+It also has one of the most unique magic systems with singing as a vehicle for magic. Â It was well developed.
+And the magic system and characters hook you into this story.

 Good reads rating: 3.54